plan-systems/design-docs/proof-of-correctness.md

    - All data entries on **L<sub>C</sub>** are encrypted using keys located on the "community keyring", **[K]<sub>C</sub>**.
    - Entries on **L<sub>C</sub>** are the serialization of:
 ```
 type EntryCrypt struct {
     CommunityKeyID      UUID     // Community key used to encrypt .HeaderCrypt
     HeaderCrypt         []byte   // := Encrypt(<EntryHdr>.Marshal(), <EntryCrypt>.CommunityKeyID)
     ContentCrypt        []byte   // := Encrypt(<Body>.Marshal(), <EntryHdr>.ContentKeyID)
     Sig                 []byte   // := CalcSig(<EntryCrypt>.Marshal(), GetKey(<EntryHdr>.AuthorMemberID,
                                  //                                           <EntryHdr>.AuthorMemberEpoch))
 }
 ```
    - When `HeaderCrypt` is decrypted using **[K]<sub>C</sub>**, it operates on a _virtual_ channel:
 ```
 type EntryHeader struct {
     EntryOp             EntryOp  // Specifies how to interepret this entry.
 Typically, POST_CONTENT
     TimeSealed          int64    // Unix timestamp of when this header was encrypted and signed.
-       ChannelID           UUID     // "Channel" that this entry is posted to.
+    ChannelID           UUID     // "Channel" that this entry is posted to (or operates on)
     ChannelEpoch        UUID     // Epoch of the channel in effect when this entry was sealed
     AuthorMemberID      UUID     // Creator of this entry (and signer of EntryCrypt.Sig)
     AuthorMemberEpoch   UUID     // Epoch of the author's identity when this entry was sealed
     ContentKeyID        UUID     // Specifies key used to encrypt EntryCrypt.ContentCrypt
 }
 ```
    - Each member of **C** maintains possession of the community keyring **[K]<sub>C</sub>**, such that:
         - **[K]<sub>C</sub>** is set of keys that encrypts and decrypts **C**'s message traffic to/from **L**